Ftk91/NTT-Project/README.md

 # Stage 4 - LAMP Setup

-Stage 4 I added a Ubuntu server similarly to Windows I changed IP settings, updated hotname, and added the server to the domain.
-Once the server joined I updated the packages on the server.
+For Stage 4, I added an Ubuntu server similar to Windows.
+I changed the IP settings, updated the hostname, and added the server to the domain.
+Once the server joined, I updated the packages on the server.

 ![Stage 4 1](https://github.com/Ftk91/NTT-Project/assets/170447276/ff84b57a-c878-4726-b8bc-884f08d88816)